-Multi-factor analysis identifies Metro Calgary as a lower-risk real estate market.
+Multi-factor analysis identifies Metro Calgary as a moderate-risk real estate market.

 This article covers: